orefalo/g2/README.md

     fatal: some files were changed on this branch, either commit <ci>, <wip> or <panic>.

-##Merging
+##Merging,continue & abort

-While based on git, **g2** enforces a simpler merge flow.
+**g2** enforces a simpler merge flow by introducing commands `abort` & `continue`.

 ![image](http://orefalo.github.com/g2/images/conflicts.jpg)

 So what commands can get you into **merge mode**?
 Well the ones that merge contents: `sync`, `pull`, `rebase`, `merge` and `cherry-pick` to name just a few.
-Merging with git is a revolution compared to other source control systems, most of the time it happens auto-magically.
+Merging with git is a revolution compared to other source control systems, most of the time it happens automatically.
 But in a few instances, you will need to resolve **conflicts** manually.

-When this happens, g2 will stop the command flow.
+When this happens, g2 will stop the merge flow.
 Let me emphasize what that means:

 * If you are merging, a conflicts will stop before the final commit.
 * If you are rebasing or syncing, a conflicts will stop on the current replay step.